-Jeffrey Epstein's final days -- and the legal cases that won’t die with him
+Jeffrey Epstein's final days – and the legal cases that won’t die with him

 In 2008, the financier pleaded guilty to two counts of solicitation of prostitution, including one with a minor, and was sentenced to 18 months in jail.
 But under a highly controversial plea deal, he was allowed to leave for work five days a week and was released five months early.

-“There are the questions of whether Bureau of Prisons employees were overworked or incompetent,” said the federal official.
+“There are the questions of whether Bureau of Prisons (BOP) employees were overworked or incompetent,” said the federal official.
 “But many are still asking, did someone really get to someone to make this happen?”

 Despite reportedly being required to frequently check his cell, corrections officers reportedly did not verify Epstein's status for several hours on the night he died.
 It also wasn't immediately clear if any cameras captured the events immediately preceding his death.